STD testing: What's right for you?

 - Have been forced to have intercourse or engage in sexual activity against your will

 Your doctor tests you for syphilis by taking either a blood sample or a swab from any genital sores you might have.
-The sample is examined in a laboratory.
+The sample is examined in a lab.
 A blood sample is taken to test for HIV and hepatitis.

-A blood test also may help detect a past herpes infection, but results aren't always conclusive.
+A blood test also may help detect a past herpes infection, but results aren't always definite.
 Some blood tests can help differentiate between the two main types of the herpes virus.
 Type 1 is the virus that more typically causes cold sores, although it can also cause genital sores.

 Type 2 is the virus that causes genital sores more often.
 Still, the results may not be totally clear, depending on the sensitivity of the test and the stage of the infection.
 False-positive and false-negative results are possible.